RobertWesner/YouTube-Play-All/README.md

 If your current installation does not work, please update it by following the installation steps above before opening issues.

+## Contributing and Testing

+Please use [the testing userscript](./test.user.js) after making a change.

+1. Install the testing script.
+2. Open your developer tools.
+3. Run `YTPATestSuite.test();`.
+4. Follow the instructions on screen.

 ## License